thecodingmachine/middleware-list-universal-module/README.md

 - `MiddlewareOrder::PAGE_NOT_FOUND_EARLY` (50)
 - `MiddlewareOrder::PAGE_NOT_FOUND` (0)
 - `MiddlewareOrder::PAGE_NOT_FOUND_LATE` (-50)

-As we saw, depending on whether you are using Stratigility or another middleware pipe, you have different error middlewares.
-Stratigility middlewares are typically at the very end of the queue, while other middlewares are typically at the very beginning.
-Hence 2 different priorities.

-- `MiddlewareOrder::EXCEPTION_EARLY` (3050)
-- `MiddlewareOrder::EXCEPTION` (3000)
-- `MiddlewareOrder::EXCEPTION_LATE` (2950)
-- `MiddlewareOrder::STRATIGILITY_EXCEPTION_EARLY` (-950)
-- `MiddlewareOrder::STRATIGILITY_EXCEPTION` (-1000)
-- `MiddlewareOrder::STRATIGILITY_EXCEPTION_LATE` (-1050)

 Each "family" has 3 variants: EARLY, NORMAL and LATE, so you can add more fine grained tuning if you want a utility to be triggered before another one, etc...